 Respiratory complications include, rarely, upper airway obstruction due to pharyngeal or paratracheal lymphadenopathy; respiratory complications may respond to corticosteroids.

-Overwhelming infection with EBV occurs sporadically but may cluster in families, particularly those with X-linked lymphoproliferative syndrome X-linked Lymphoproliferative Syndrome X-linked lymphoproliferative syndrome results from a T-cell and natural killer cell defect and is characterized by an abnormal response to Epstein-Barr virus infection, leading to liver failure... read more .
+Overwhelming infection with EBV occurs sporadically but may cluster in families, particularly those with X-linked lymphoproliferative syndrome X-linked Lymphoproliferative Syndrome X-linked lymphoproliferative syndrome is an immunodeficiency disorder that results from a T-cell and natural killer cell defect and is characterized by an abnormal response to Epstein-Barr virus... read more .
 Survivors of overwhelming primary EBV infection are at risk of developing agammaglobulinemia or lymphoma.

 Diagnosis of Infectious Mononucleosis

 Heterophile antibody test